Lancashire and Yorkshire Railway: Manchester Victoria railway station

 Manchester Victoria railway station was one of the largest railway stations in the country at the time.
 It occupied 13+1/2 acre and had 17 platforms with a total length of 9332 ft.
 After the grouping, a structural change led platform 11 to run through and join with platform 3 in the LNWR's adjacent Exchange station; at 2238 ft between ramps it became the longest railway platform in Britain.
 Lately the station capacity has been reduced to two platforms for Metrolink trams, two bay platforms, and four through platforms under Manchester Arena, which now replaces a significant area once occupied by the station.
 The main façade and station building of the original Hunts Bank station still exist and are kept in relatively good condition.

 Electrification

-The L&YR was the first in the country to electrify a mainline route.
-In Liverpool, the fourth rail system pioneered by the tube railways in London was used at 600 V DC, although this was later converted to a third rail system.
-Suburban lines in the Liverpool area were electrified to reach a total of 37 mi.
+The L&YR was the first in the country to electrify a mainline route, and when amalgamated into the LNWR in 1922, the combined total length of the suburban lines in Liverpool and Manchester reached 46 mi, with the main principle routes being :